When it comes to your home, first impressions matter.

 Wood siding has been popular for centuries because it’s timeless and classic.
 In fact, many synthetic forms of siding try to imitate the look of real wood today for this reason.
 Aside from its aesthetic, and the fact that it can be a nice “green” option for families, it does have some drawbacks — mainly insects and water damage.
 Wood siding needs to be regularly maintained in order to keep it from rotting or allowing water to seep underneath the siding, causing damage to your home’s structure.

-Metal siding systems, like aluminum or steel, have several benefits.
+Metal siding, such as aluminum or steel, have several benefits.
 For one, metal is fire resistant and won’t rot.
 It’s also very energy efficient and “green”.
-Aluminum uses an upwards of 80% recycled material, and it’s 100% recyclable when thrown away.
+Aluminum uses an upwards of 80% recycled material, and 100% recyclable when thrown away.
 The most significant downside for metal siding is that it will rust.
 Rust-prevention is possible, however, with early detection and replacement.

 Need help selecting the right siding for your home?

-We’re available for a free consultation or quote.
+We’re available for a free siding consultation or siding quote.

 This is where choosing new siding gets fun, as it really can be a great way to show off your family’s personality and style.
 You can mix and match different styles and materials to create just the right look, so obviously the options are endless!
 That said, we want to give you a few styles to work from right away, and they are as follows: